syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 Automatic columns can be generated depends on the type of underlying model object.

 #GridImageColumn:
-If underlying collection type as ImageSource, GridImageCoumn has been generated.
+If underlying collection type as ImageSource, GridImageColumn has been generated.

 {% highlight c# %}
 public ImageSource DealerImage;